- Housing Applications

 Students in the Visiting International Student Program (VISP) will be emailed a link to the housing application in November.

 First Year students who wish to live on campus are assigned to double-, triple-, or quad-occupancy rooms in Brooks, Reid, or Sulzberger Halls.
 All First Years living in campus housing are required to participate in the Platinum Meal Plan (19 meals a week).

-Enrolling First Year students are guaranteed campus housing if they submit their housing application by the June 3, 2016 deadline.
+Enrolling First Year students are guaranteed campus housing if they submit their housing application by the deadline above.
 Students who apply for housing after that date cannot be guaranteed assignment.

 The First Year Focus (FYF) Program at Barnard is an extended orientation program for first-year students that continues throughout the year.
 It combines academic and co-curricular activities to assist first-year students in adjusting to college life, Barnard, and New York City.
 Entertaining and informative activities and workshops, ranging from informal weekly programs to larger formal events, are organized in the residence halls especially for first-year students.

-While we do our best to provide housing to Transfer & Visiting students who wish to live on campus, we cannot guarantee placement.
-Priority is determined by deposit date & distance from campus.
+While the College does its best best to provide housing to Transfer & Visiting students who apply, Barnard unfortunately cannot guarantee placement in campus housing.
+Priority is determined by a combination of deposit date & distance from campus.

 Students may apply to live in single- or multiple-occupancy rooms; however, the number of singles and/or rooms not requiring participation in the Quad Upperclass Meal Plan is typically limited.